seanmhall/seanmhall.github.io/README.md

 # CountdownJS

 This is my attempt at creating a way to play Countdown on the web.
 I've never made a game before so I thought this would be a fun project.
 I'm sure this is something that's been done many times before but I deliberately avoided looking at any existing ones before making this.
+I've been mainly coding in Python lately so I wanted to sharpen my JavaScript skills.
+Keep in mind this is a work in progress and will be continually updated.

 ## LETTERS ROUND